Pengchengzhi/Arduino_cameraVC0706/README.md

 |  SD MOSI  |  Pin 51  |
 |  SD MISO  |  Pin 50  |
 ## How to use serial port debugging tools for camera VC0706
-The following is for VC0706CommTool, not for XCOM.
+* The following is for VC0706CommTool, not for XCOM.

 Use a USB to serial port converter, connect camera Tx to converter Rx, camera Rx to converter Tx.

 And chose your serial port, then

-> “Open” ---> Fbuf Ctrl ---> Stop CFbuf ---> Sel File ----> Read
+>`“Open” ---> Fbuf Ctrl ---> Stop CFbuf ---> Sel File ----> Read`

-And you can see your pictures.
+And you can see the pictures.